-Protocols in both groups (i.e. user protocols and location protocols) can be implemented using either the short message format or the long message format, as described in Figure 3.1.
+User protocols are implemented using the short message format whereas location protocols are implemented using the long message format, as described in Figure 3.1.

 All protocols have the general structure of the 406 MHz digital message described in section 3.2 of this document.